 CNN: Anderson Cooper 360 is a news program airing weeknights on CNN and CNN International.
 The show is hosted by journalist Anderson Cooper and broadcast live from studios in New York City.
 The show began in September 2003 and has won many awards, including several Emmys.
-Cooper joined CNN in 2001 and also serves as a correspondent for “60 Minutes” on CBS News.
+Cooper, an author, joined CNN in 2001 and also serves as a correspondent for “60 Minutes” on CBS News.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.